 The Longer You Wait, The More It Grows On You

-Every passing morning should mean you come more accepting of the changes that facial hair brings to your face.
-Gradually, the mustache grows and it grows on you.
+Every passing morning should mean you become more accepting of the changes that facial hair brings to your face.
+Gradually, the mustache grows, and it grows on you.

 Stand Out From The Crowd